Tips & Tricks for the Cisco Vulnerability Management Power User

 8. Ticketing

 If you have an existing ServiceNow, Jira, or Cherwell ticketing system, you can send vulnerabilities, fixes or Top Fix Groups to the ticketing system directly from Cisco Vulnerability Management.
-Start by creating a connector for your ticketing system.
-Once the connector is in place, a ticket creation button will appear across the platform where ticket creation is possible.
+To start, create a connector for your ticketing system.
+Once the connector is in place, a ticket creation button will display in Cisco Vulnerability Management where ticket creation is possible.
 Relevant field data is automatically set for submission to the ticketing systems but you have control over group and owner assignments before you submit the ticket.

 Once a ticket has been created, the 3rd party ticket number will be attached to all the related vulnerabilities and the ticket status will be updated automatically.
-Remember that closing a ticket will not close a vulnerability, only information from the scanner identifying the vulnerability as closed, will close the vulnerability in Cisco Vulnerability Management.
+Remember that closing a ticket will not close a vulnerability, only information from the scanner identifying the vulnerability as closed will close the vulnerability in Cisco Vulnerability Management.

 9. RESTful API